HOW TO USE ALGOLAB

 You can also specify a custom leverage amount for each symbol by clicking on the leverage value counter beside the symbol. "a" means that symbol is set to use the global leverage value.

 SYSTEM AlgoLab has a number of trading systems that can be used which will determine entry and exit prices.

 If you change your trading system, AlgoLab will cancel any existing orders for new positions, and start transmitting new orders for any signals that the new trading system generates.
 Once a system has been changed, AlgoLab will continue to manage any positions that you own as per normal.

 Note: When you change trading systems, you won't necessarily 'pick-up' any existing positions that other users who are trading the same system own.

 CONNECT TO IB ACCOUNT Use this form to make a connection between your AlgoLab and your interactive Brokers account.
 For new users, once your AlgoLab has been connected, you won't have to reconnect again unless there has been a disconnection in which case, we will notify you and request that you reconnect using this form.

-Enter your Interactive Brokers ACCOUNT LOGIN NAME, and your Interactive Brokers ACCOUNT PASSWORD.
+Enter your Interactive Brokers ACCOUNT LOGIN NAME, and your Interactive Brokers ACCOUNT PASSWORD and push "Submit"

 CAPITAL AND RISK SETTINGS IMPORTANT: BEFORE TRADING, USE THE ALGOLAB PERFORMANCE VIEWER TO ESTIMATE PROFITS AND LOSSES (DRAWDOWNS) USING YOUR CAPITAL AMOUNT AND RISK VALUE.
 WE DO NOT RECOMMEND SETTING A RISK VALUE THAT MAY RESULT IN DRAWDOWNS THAT ARE OUTSIDE OF YOUR PERSONAL RISK TOLERANCE.